-NiTi • Nitinol SMA Muscle Wire Shape Memory Alloy
+NiTi • Nitinol SMA Shape Memory Alloy Wire

-Nitinol nickel titanium superalloy heat activated muscle wire 0.5 - 2mm.
-Transition temps 10 - 80ºC (50 - 180ºF).
+Nitinol nickel titanium superalloy heat activated muscle wire 0.3 - 3mm.
+Transition temps ranging from -20ºC to 80ºC (-4ºF to 180ºF).
 In stock.
 Simple ordering.
 Worldwide shipping.

 The wire has a lustrous titanium color (dark grey) with a bluish oxide tint on its surface.
 When freshly cut, the inner core is nickel white.
 Nitinol is very abrasion resistant and has self-healing properties, so the wire is quite hard to cut and kink.
 It does not require any special handling or protections from oxidation or moisture, and is non-toxic.
 The best way to damage it is by overheating it, so if you are using electricity instead of hot water to activate it be sure to use a current limiting circuit.
 Video in slo-mo, ending is at around 16x slow, notice the interesting sound.